EthanJustice/moulin/README.md

     showDashboard - shows the dashboard menu
-    showIndex - shows the table of contents menu updateIndicator - updates the element that displays the current slide nextSlide - goes to the next slide previousSlide - goes to the previous slide goToSlide - goes to the specified slide
+    showIndex - shows the table of contents menu updateIndicator - updates the element that displays the current slide goToSlide - goes to the specified slide

 /modules/parse.js